vertica/VerticaPy/docs/source/examples_business_churn.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_churn_table_groupby.html

-It seems like the 'Fiber Optic' option in and of itself doesn't lead to churning, but customers that have this option tend to churn because their contract puts them into one of the three categories we listed before: they're paying more.
+It seems like the ``Fiber Optic`` option in and of itself doesn't lead to churning, but customers that have this option tend to churn because their contract puts them into one of the three categories we listed before: they're paying more.

 To retain these customers, we'll need to make some changes to what types of contracts we offer.